Benefits of Dairy

 A Unique Package of Nutrients You Can Trust

-Milk is a nutrition powerhouse, providing 9 essential nutrients in the form of calcium, potassium, phosphorus, protein, and vitamins A, D, B12, riboflavin and niacin.
+Milk is a good or excellent source of protein, calcium, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus, and pantothenic acid.
 Whether it’s fat-free, low-fat, lactose-free or flavored, the Food and Drug Administration standards mandate that cow’s milk is not only safe to drink, but that it contains all of these nutrients in every glass, every time, in every brand, from every store – you can count on that.
 No such standards exist for non-dairy milk alternatives.

 Maximum Calcium Absorption